-Description of Offence Sanctions Enforceable by the Anti-Money Laundering Section of Authority or Regulatory Authority Legislation Failure to meet fitness and propriety standards Any of the following: Section 34 the MLFTA of Failure to comply with or contravene a Guideline issued in Issue a warning or reprimand to the financial institution, accordance with Section 26 Give such directives as deemed appropriate, Failure to comply with a directive given in accordance with Section 33 Impose on the financial institution, in accordance with Section 36, a pecuniary penalty, or The financial institution is otherwise contravening the Act.
-Recommend, in accordance with Section 35: (i) Suspension of any or all of the activities that the financial institution may otherwise conduct pursuant to the licence of the financial institution; or (ii) Suspension or revocation of the licence of the financial institution.
-Pecuniary Penalties Enforceable by the Anti-Money Laundering Authority or Regulatory Authority: Where the Authority is satisfied as to any of the circumstances referred to in Section 34(1) in respect of a financial institution, the Authority may, by written notice, impose on the financial institution, a pecuniary penalty not exceeding \$5,000.
-Section 36 the MLFTA of Where by this Act or a Guideline made or directive given under this Act a financial institution is required, by a specified time, to take a certain measure or action or cease a particular activity, behaviour or practice and the Authority is satisfied that the financial institution has failed to do so, the Authority may impose on the institution, in addition to the penalty specified in subsection (1), an additional penalty of \$500 for every day or part of a day that the institution failed to take the measure or action or cease the particular activity, behaviour or practice.
+Description of Offence Sanctions Enforceable by the Anti-Money Laundering Authority or Regulatory Authority Section of Legislation Failure to meet fitness and propriety standards Any of the following: Section 34 of the MLFTA Failure to comply with or contravene a Guideline issued in accordance with section 26; Issue a warning or reprimand to the financial institution, , Give such directives as deemed appropriate, Failure to comply with a directive given in accordance with section 33 Impose on the financial institution, in accordance with section 36, a pecuniary penalty, or The financial institution is otherwise contravening the Act.
+Recommend, in accordance with section 35: (i) Suspension of any or all of the activities that the financial institution may otherwise conduct pursuant to the licence of the financial institution; or (ii) Suspension or revocation of the licence of the financial institution.
+Pecuniary Penalties Enforceable by the Anti-Money Laundering Authority or Regulatory Authority: Where the Authority is satisfied as to any of the circumstances referred to in section 34(1) in respect of a financial institution, the Authority may, by written notice, impose on the financial institution, a pecuniary penalty not exceeding \$5 000.
+Section 36 of the MLFTA Where by this Act or a Guideline made or directive given under this Act a financial institution is required, by a specified time, to take a certain measure or action or cease a particular activity, behaviour or practice and the Authority is satisfied that the financial institution has failed to do so, the Authority may impose on the institution, in addition to the penalty

+Description of Offence Sanctions Enforceable by the Anti-Money Laundering Authority or Regulatory Authority Section of Legislation specified in subsection (1), an additional penalty of \$500 for every day or part of a day that the institution failed to take the measure or action or cease the particular activity, behaviour or practice.